Breidden Hill Site of Special Scientific Interest, Welshpool – home to some of the rarest species in Wales

 This fascinating display will show you how the National Botanic Garden of Wales, together with conservationists from across Wales, are actively helping to conserve rare and declining Welsh wild plants.

-Together with the Garden’s horticulturalists, our scientists have also grown and studied many of these plants.
+Together with the Garden’s horticulturists, our scientists have also grown and studied many of these plants.
 Rather than have this work unseen and unappreciated, it was decided to display some of these beautiful, often delicate and subtle plants.

-This display forms part of our Conserving Our Future Zone.
+This display forms part of our Conserving Our Future zone.

 We are a charity that receives financial support from the Welsh Government.

 We are extremely thankful to The National Lottery Heritage Fund, and all those who play the National Lottery, for supporting the Botanic Garden’s five-year landscape restoration project.

 Company Registered in Wales No. 2909098.
 Charity No.1036354